Workforce Reduction Policy

 Tuition Remission Benefit

-Employees and/or their eligible dependents enrolled and utilized the tuition benefit at Loyola University Chicago may complete the academic year under the provisions of the tuition remission policy in place at the time of the work force reduction.
+Employees and/or their eligible dependents enrolled and utilizing the tuition benefit at Loyola University Chicago may complete the academic year under the provisions of the tuition remission policy in place at the time of the work force reduction.
+May be considered taxable income to the employee.

 Earned vacation time will be paid in accordance with Human Resource policy, and are considered separate and in addition to severance pay.